 Day 3: Gay all day… and night

-The day starts with carb-loading at Mama Baker, where you can have the best breakfast in Nice with a freshly brewed coffee and stuffed focaccia.
+The day starts with carb-loading at Mama Baker, where you can have the best breakfast in Nice with freshly brewed coffee and stuffed focaccia.
 A ten-minute walk brings me to Librairie Vigna LGBT et féminisme, a lesbian-owned used bookstore brimming with archival volumes, vintage magazines and posters, and classical works.
 While most books are in French, bibliophiles of all languages will relish Françoise Vigna and her wife’s well-curated collection.
 Once an art gallery, the unassuming, stark white storefront showcases hundreds of titles, its quiet ambiance the perfect stop for a meandering morning.

 Typical of a day in Nice, the sun shines bright, and I have yet to spend time on its pebbly shore.
 Lunch at Plage Beau Rivage offers al fresco dining as one of the best restaurants in Nice, France, with a view.
 The menu offers typical coastal cuisine, a beautiful marriage of French and Italian influences like buffalo mozzarella and simply prepared sea bream.